agilesolutions/JavaSpring/README.md

 # ShowCase project for Spring Boot with GitLab CI/CD
-Demonstrating how to build a Spring Boot application with GitLab CI/CD and deploy it to a Kubernetes cluster using FluxCD.
+Demonstrating how to build a Spring Boot AllInOne (JPA, MongoDB, Kafka) Back-End REST-Full application with GitLab CI/CD and deploy it to a Kubernetes cluster using FluxCD.
 ## Features
 - Spring Boot application with JPA and MongoDB
 - Kafka producer and consumer